Alchemy Kids

 The Read On festival will be an annual celebration at Alchemy Kids & Youth Theatre, held every August.
 Open to all, including non-Alchemy students, the festival invites young minds to explore, appreciate, and perform diverse literary texts and styles, fostering a deeper connection with the world of literature.

-The festival will also include a range of special events such as book and play readings, Face2Face sessions with authors, poets, and playwrights, appreciation workshops, panel discussions, the Read On Quiz, and several other engaging activities.
+Each year, the Read-On festival will spotlight a curated selection of poets, authors, and playwrights.
+For 2026, the featured literary figures have been listed along with the corresponding performance events.
+The festival will also include a range of special events such as book and play readings, Face2Face sessions with authors, poets and playwrights, appreciation workshops, panel discussions, the Read On Quiz and several other engaging activities.

 Who can participate:

-Batch of Alchemy 2025 - 26:
+Batch of Alchemy 2026 - 27:

 Non – Alchemy Participants: